-The client approached me to design a logo for her mobile pottery painting business, with a brief calling for a soft, round, clear, crisp, fun, childlike, tactile, hand-drawn, colourful and bright identity.
+The client approached me to design a logo for a mobile pottery painting business, seeking a playful, approachable identity with a tactile, hand-crafted quality.

 “Cathy designed my logo in 2017 when I took the leap of faith to leave my professional career as a Deputyhead teacher and continue to grow my small business, Flying Colours Pottery.
 Being a creative business, it was very important that my logo and associated fonts and artwork showcased my artistic flare!
 It was clear from the start that Cathy is passionate about her work and took time to understand my brief, in a friendly yet professional manner.
 She presented several options and together we tweaked the design and settled on the final logo.
 I have continued to work with Cathy over the years as she has created flyers, business cards, vehicle wrapping, vouchers, banners, adverts and advised on web design.